LimeChain/forta-bots/forta-agents-linked/README.md

 ## Test Data

-The Bot behaviour can be verified with the following block range, but first you need to set the threshold to -1:
+The Bot behaviour can be verified with the provided unit tests

-- 27574226..27574230 (Bot assigned, polygon)